Generic Name: Factor XIII A-Subunit (Recombinant) (FAK ter THIR teen aye SUB yoo nit ree KOM be nant)

 - This medicine needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

-- If stored in a refrigerator, let Tretten come to room temperature before mixing.
-Do not heat this medicine.
+- If stored in a refrigerator, let Tretten (factor XIII A-subunit (recombinant)) come to room temperature before mixing.
+Do not heat Tretten (factor XIII A-subunit (recombinant)).

 - When making, do not shake vial.